-- 156. The Department will from time to time provide additional guidance on the monitoring and evaluation of CRCs and CRC-Ps. - 157.
-Innovation Australia and the CRC Advisory Committee may, at its discretion and at any time, request information within a specified time frame regarding a CRC's or CRC-P's performance.
+- 140. The Department will from time to time provide additional guidance on the monitoring and evaluation of CRCs. - 141.
+Innovation and Science Australia and the CRC Advisory Committee may, at their discretion and at any time, request information within a specified time frame regarding a CRC's performance.